 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

 Lavender Blackberry Swirl Ice Cream is a wonderful celebration of dessert, the sun, flowers, berries and all things beautiful!
-You’ll love the ingredients and flavors in this special treat that’s suitable for Ancestral, Paleo, Keto, AIP, GAPS, and Low Carb diets.
+You’ll love the ingredients and flavors in this special treat that’s suitable for Ancestral, Paleo, Keto, AIP, GAPS, and Vegan diets.

 Three cream options for Lavender Ice Cream

 This recipe has two dairy and one dairy-free option for the creamy base.
 All are wonderful.